ChromeUniverse/Personal-website/public/posts/me.md

 ![](http://34.200.98.64/images/bass.jpg)

-Hi, I'm Lucca!
-I'm an 18-year-old Brazilian self-taught technologist, programmer and musician.
+**Hi, I'm Lucca!** I'm an 18-year-old Brazilian self-taught technologist, programmer and musician.

-I enjoy doing to do all sorts of techonologic wizardry: coding, building web apps, making games, tinkering with electronics, coding some more, and writing about tech on my blog.
+I enjoy doing all sorts of techonologic wizardry: coding, building web apps, making games, tinkering with electronics, coding some more, and writing about tech on my blog.

 I love music, too!